AryaaSk/3D-Engine/Research/Pipeline.md

     2. Once you have the centers of the faces, it calculates the distance of each center to the point (0, 0, -50000), the reason I used this point was because it negates the differences between individual object's positions, which would be an issue if I used the camera's position.
 Then just sort based on the distance between both points.

-3. Once you have the order just draw each face as a quadrilateral, draw the furthest ones first.
+3. Once you have the order just draw each face as a shape (for a box it is a quadrilateral), draw the furthest ones first.
 You know which points to use because we hardcoded the index's of the corners in the object's PhysicalMatrix and therefore the CameraObjectMatrix.\
 The reason this works is because although you are rotating and translating the shape, the corners don't actually move in relation to each other

 4. If the user wanted to also show border lines then we just use the edges indexes, which are also hardcoded when creating the object, again for the same reason as the diagonals and faces.
 Then just draw the lines using the points in the CameraObjectMatrix and ignore the Z-Axis.